Transition to retirement

 i.
 Cut your hours, not your income

-You can reduce your work hours and replace your reduced salary with the transition to retirement income stream.
+If you would like to reduce your work hours, a transition to retirement income stream may be able to replace part or all of your reduced salary.
 So you may be able to maintain your lifestyle but cut down on work.
 The catch?
 You may be decreasing your super savings earlier than expected.

 ii.
 Supercharge your super without the sacrifice

 Your salary sacrifice super contributions are taxed at 15%, provided your concessional contributions fall within the applicable super contribution caps.
+An additional 15% tax may be applicable for higher income earners.
 While you’re still working full time, the tax rate of 15% may potentially be lower than your marginal tax rate had you received this money as salary – this can help to reduce your tax bill and boost your retirement savings.

 Overall this transition to retirement strategy may allow you to contribute more to super than you draw as an income stream, while keeping your after-tax income the same.